emerone/Notes-app/README.md

 # Notes App

-Simple notes app in JS

 ## Description

-Notes app, modal are used in order to add notes, using Localstorage to save notes. this is using Unicons for the icons
+Notes app, modal are used in order to add notes, using Localstorage to save notes.
+It is using Unicons for the icons

 ## Getting Started

 ### Dependencies

-* A conextion is requir to execute the load the font.
+* A conextion is requir to load the font as well as the icons.

 ### Installing